National Parks holiday cottages

 The Yorkshire Dales National Park in northern England covers thousands of square miles of moors, valleys and hills and can be found across North Yorkshire, a decent part of Cumbria and a small part of Lancashire.
 Come and explore its Three Peaks of Whernside, Ingleborough and Pen-y-ghent as well as the limestone pavement of Malham Cove.

-Why go on holiday to one of the National Parks?
+Why go on holiday to one of the UK's National Parks?

 The 15 National Parks offer the chance to explore some of the most beautiful – and protected - landscapes in Britain.